(CNN) — From the classic elegance of Big Ben to the gleaming, ultra-modern Shard, London's skyline is pretty

 Stunning dinner-time views from London's tallest building.

 The Shard is home to several fancy eateries, but Oblix is the original and the most elevated, situated on the 32nd floor of the glass skyscraper.
-Oblix has a New York-inspired rotisserie theme -- a departure for founder Rainer Becker, whose other restaurants, Zuma, Roka and the newly opened Inko Nito, are Japanese-themed.
+It's actually split across two different spaces, both offering some pretty incredible views across London.
+Oblix West is the restaurant -- with a New York-inspired rotisserie theme featuring British and European produce -- a departure for founder Rainer Becker, whose other restaurants, Zuma, Roka and Inko Nito, are Japanese-themed.

-Diners are treated to panoramic views of the cityscape -- staggering at sunset, but eminently Instagrammable all day long.
-Try Oblix's late-night menu: three courses and a complimentary cocktail can be enjoyed for £39 per person ($51).
+Oblix diners are treated to panoramic views of the cityscape -- staggering at sunset, but eminently Instagrammable all day long.

 Where to find it: Oblix, 32/F, The Shard, 31 St. Thomas St., London SE1 9RY